-- This salad can be made more substantial and totally amazing with a warm, thinly cut chicken breast on top.
+- This spinach salad can be made more substantial and totally amazing with a warm, thinly cut chicken breast on top.
 So would grilled salmon or even sliced hard boiled egg.

 - Swap out the sliced almonds for toasted pine nuts or walnuts or pecans!
 Honey roasted almonds are a nice switch too.